wuxc/pywin32doc/md/servicemanager.md

   - [RegisterServiceCtrlHandler](servicemanager.md#servicemanagerregisterservicectrlhandler)

-    Registers a function to retrieve service control notification messages.&nbsp;
+    Registers a function to retrieve service control notification messages\.&nbsp;

   - [LogMsg](servicemanager.md#servicemanagerlogmsg)

-    Write an specific message to the log.&nbsp;
+    Write an specific message to the log\.&nbsp;

   - [LogInfoMsg](servicemanager.md#servicemanagerloginfomsg)

-    Write an informational message to the log.&nbsp;
+    Write an informational message to the log\.&nbsp;

   - [LogErrorMsg](servicemanager.md#servicemanagerlogerrormsg)

-    Write an error message to the log.&nbsp;
+    Write an error message to the log\.&nbsp;

   - [LogWarningMsg](servicemanager.md#servicemanagerlogwarningmsg)